David Kelly (baseball announcer)

 His first professional baseball experience came broadcasting games for the Class-A Visalia Oaks during the 1991 and 1992 seasons.
 He later moved to KGEO-AM 1230 in Bakersfield where he became the voice of the Bakersfield Dodgers.

 Kelly advanced to Double-A baseball in 1995 where he broadcast games for the Port City Roosters (Wilmington, North Carolina) for two seasons.

-He was a mainstay at 50000-watt clear channel powerhouse WTAM-AM 1100 in Cleveland from 1997-2005.
+He was a mainstay at 50000-watt clear channel powerhouse WTAM-AM 1100 in Cleveland from 1997 to 2005.
 He started in the news department as an overnight anchor/morning drive reporter.
 Eventually moving to sports as an update anchor, beat reporter for the Cleveland Browns, and talk show host.

 He has won five Associated Press first place awards for his work in radio, including being named Ohio's Best Sports Broadcaster in 2005.

 Kelly's baseball style is a mixture of old school and new school.
 He loves to interweave stories about players around his play-by-play call.

 His home run call is Goodnight Irene and when the bases are loaded it's a Graaaand Slaaaamma.
 If a player has a big RBI night, or drives in a lot of "ribs" (as Kelly refers to them), he's been known to offer that player a wet nap for his performance.

 Kelly has adopted Arch McDonald's famous phrase for a fastball right down the middle of the plate, "right down Broadway", and changes it to fit a popular boulevard in whatever city he is currently calling games.
 Some of those streets that fastballs have whizzed down along the way have included Truxtun (Bakersfield), Oleander (Wilmington), Beale Street (Memphis), and Speedway (Tucson).